antvis/G2/site/docs/manual/core/coordinate.en.md

 order: 6.5
 ---

 **The Coordinate System** in G2 will perform a series of point transform.
-In G2, the marked position channels x and y will be mapped to the range [0,1] through a scale mapping, after that, the coordinate system is used to transform points into canvas coordinates, thereby changing the spatial display of the mark.
+In G2, the mark's position channels x and y will be mapped to the range [0,1] through a scale mapping, after that, the coordinate system is used to transform points into canvas coordinates, thereby changing the spatial display of the mark.

-The coordinate system be configured at the level of View:
+The coordinate system be configured at the level of view:

 ```js
 ({